 Snowbirds - Tutor

 After T-Birds I went back to Moose Jaw to fly Tutors again while I waited for an operational posting.
 I joined C-Flight or Cocktail Flight, flying 2-3 days a week and doing odd jobs around the base.
-C Flt became Hold Over Flight and eventually was known as Left-Over Flight.
+C Flt became Hold Over Flight and eventually was known as "Left-Over" Flight.
 But that's where I got to fly with the Snowbirds a few times, in their early days, before they became famous.
-We did shows in Saskatoon, Estevan, and Regina and practice session in the training area.
+We did shows in Saskatoon, Estevan, and Regina and practice sessions in the training area.
 I just sat there and pulled the gear up and down when called for.
 There is only one gear handle in the Tutor and if you are a Snowbird pilot "Echelon Left", flying from the right seat, you can't reach it.
 Jet jobs were limited then and so about 6 months later about half my course 6905 went to Seaking helicopters and some, like me, went to the new TAC HEL units starting up in Quebec City, Edmonton and Petawawa ON.
 I went to 430ETAH in Val Cartier Quebec where my dad worked on munitions in 1942-45 and Vanda went to Jeffery Hale Hospital in her first job as a nurse.
 Strangely enough, Jeffry Hale was where my mom first went to nursing training in wartime and met my dad at Val Cartier.

 Earlier in 1971 I got to take a trip to Ottawa to visit Vanda, with instructor Rod Sword.
 It was a "one hop" from Moose Jaw to Ottawa stopping in Thunder Bay for fuel.
-We filed 43,000ft eastbound and there's not much left in a Tutor up there, in the stratosphere but it's a great view above all the weather and you get great fuel economy.
+We filed 43,000ft eastbound and there's not much left in a Tutor up there, near the stratosphere but it's a great view above all the weather and you get great fuel economy.
 Both times we ended up landing with minimum fuel . . just enough to taxi to the ramp.
 Learned a lot that day.

 Twin Huey and Cessna 182D